mrsnhl/giproject/README.md

 # Geoinformatics Project 2021-22

-This was created by students of Y19 and Y20 of Civil Engineering
+This was created by students of Y19 and Y20 of Civil Engineering.

 ## Project Mentor